-She received her M.F.A. in fiction from the New School in 2016, where she taught literature and worked as a research assistant while writing a critical thesis on women’s voices and, as her creative thesis, a novel that examines the intersections of disability and marginalized cultures.
-Catherine was the pilot teacher for the arts education nonprofit WriteOn NYC.
-She currently serves as their Curriculum, Instruction, and Assessment Director.
-In the past she has been the Research and Publications Director and a member of their Advisory board.
+She received her MFA in fiction from The New School in 2016, where she taught literature and worked as a research assistant while writing a critical thesis on women’s voices and, as her creative thesis, a novel that examines the intersections of disability and marginalized cultures.
+Catherine was the pilot teacher for the arts education program WriteOn NYC.
+She currently serves as their Associate Director.
 Her experiences outside academia include work at the nonprofits American Academy in Rome and the National Book Foundation.

 She graduated cum laude from Barnard College in 2013, with a BA in Italian and English literature and a concentration in Creative Writing.
 At Barnard, Catherine received departmental honors in English and Italian, the Speranza Prize in Italian, and the Lenore Marshall Prize for poetry.
 As part of her undergraduate career, she studied at the Università di Bologna in 2011.